-- a purposeful positive and safe school environment - a relevant curriculum, that helps children to develop their understanding of acceptable behaviours, healthy relationships and keeping themselves safe.
-The curriculum is updated to reflect changes in legislation - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously.
+- a relevant, effective curriculum, that helps children to develop their understanding of acceptable behaviours, healthy relationships and keeping themselves safe.
+The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously - training to all staff so they understand that peer on peer abuse can happen and are trained to be alert to any behaviours that could cause concern - a clear procedure for all staff to report all incidents as a safeguarding concern to the school D/DSL.